Everyday Use: Themes

 One of the primary themes that the story revolves around is the idea of a person's relationship with their heritage.
 In the story, Dee's mother remained close to family traditions, while Dee herself chose to search more deeply into her African roots.
 Dee has a different mindset; she does not have the same ideals as Mama and Maggie, particularly in regard to cultural preservation and the best way to go about it.
 Dee (Wangero) only wants the family heirlooms to display in her home for their "artistic value", whereas Maggie and her mother cherish these items because they "remind them of their loved ones."
 In Mama's mind, Maggie learning to make her own quilt and putting it to everyday use is preserving the culture, which is how Mama believes the quilt should be used.
 Even if the quilts "end up in rags," more quilts can simply be made because Maggie was taught how to make them.
 On the other hand, Dee believes the proper way to preserve her culture is to display the quilt in her home and preserve the quilt itself rather than continuing to live out their culture as Mama and Maggie do.
-Another theme in this short story is the divisive power of education throughout the story.
-In the story education is not really talked about and is completely separated from the entire family (Sparknotes).